Helm Chart Testing: ct, helm unittest, and Integration Testing Strategies

 count: 0

-- it: should render ingress when enabled
+- it: renders HPA when autoscaling is enabled

 set:

-ingress.enabled: true
+autoscaling.enabled: true

 asserts: